FRONT-research-group/SAFE-6G_Chatbot/README.md

 4. Install Dependencies
   pip install -r requirements.txt

-**Usage Instructions
+Usage Instructions
-**1. Run the Model
+1. Run the Model
 To use the intent recognition model, you can run the Small_bert_intent.py file python Small_bert_intent.py

-**Running Inference
+Running Inference
 To predict intents using the pre-trained model, run the predict_intent.py script.
 The script will ask for user input and return the predicted intent and class probabilities. python predict_intent.py